 If you ever misplace or lose your authentication device (mobile phone, etc.), these codes provide the only way to log in to your account.
 If you lose your device, you can enter these codes instead of the 6-digit code provided by your authenticator code app.
 Each code can only be used once, so save all the codes.

 Please note that resetting your Proton Account password will automatically disable 2FA.
-In this case, you will need to manually enable it again: Click Settings → Go to settings → Account and password → Passwords and switch on Two-factor authentication.
+In this case, you will need to manually enable it again: Go to Settings → All settings → Account and password → Passwords and switch on Two-factor authentication.

-If you wish to receive your 6-digit authentication codes on multiple devices — for example, your phone and your tablet — you must have an authentication app installed on each device.
+If you wish to receive your 6-digit authentication codes on multiple devices — for example, your phone and your tablet — you must have an authenticator app installed on each device.

 If you have already enabled two-factor authentication, you will need to disable it first.

-1. Go to Settings → Go to settings → Account and password → Passwords and switch off Two-factor authentication to disable 2FA.
+1. Go to Settings → All settings → Account and password → Two-factor authentication and turn the Authenticator app switch off.

-2. Switch on Two-factor authentication and scan the QR code using the authenticator app on each device.
+2. Turn the Two-factor authentication switch on and scan the QR code using the authenticator app on each device.
 You can also take a screenshot of the QR code and save it for later to scan with your other devices.